Home

 Mellotrons used:

-You can also expect four out of eight tracks of Mellotron madness (mine, obviously, played by Matt, as is almost everything else), with dissonant string interjections on Onibaba, Blast Of Silence and Branded To Kill, and a brief burst of flutes on A Quiet Week In The House, alongside Sara Hubrich's violin.
+You can also expect four out of eight tracks of Mellotron madness (mine, obviously, played by Matt, as is almost everything else), with dissonant string interjections on Onibaba, Blast Of Silence and Branded To Kill and a brief burst of flutes on A Quiet Week In The House, alongside Sara Hubrich's violin.
 My MiniMoog turns up, too, as what appears to be the sole sound source on Confessions..., although as it makes my ears hurt, I'm not entirely sure I should've lent it out...

 Matt's second solo effort, The Finishing Line (Film Music Volume 2), will probably be mostly listed as a 2010 release, although copies actually came off the press in December '09.
 He utilises a very different approach this time round, the entire album being inspired by just one film, the deeply disturbing The Finishing Line, a British 'public information'-style film from the '70s, designed to dissuade children from playing on railway lines.
 It illustrated the dangers so graphically that it had to be withdrawn, although I imagine any youngsters who encountered its horrors never went anywhere near the tracks (it worked for Matt), the price paid being their recurring nightmares for years to come.
 This immensely hard-hitting document makes for a fascinating period piece, a victim of its own success, ripe for rediscovery by fans of the weird.

-Mellotronically speaking, the major parts are the string and flute parts on The Second Race, with more strings on The Fourth Race, plus high-end cellos and vibes on The First Race.
+Mellotronically speaking, the major parts are the strings and flutes on The Second Race, with more strings on The Fourth Race, plus high-end cellos and vibes on The First Race.
 Less obviously, Matt makes heavy use of my percussion set, with tubular bells, slowed-down gongs, timps and snare rolls all over the place, many of them mutated almost out of all recognition.
 I believe he actually 'sampled' them into ProTools then manipulated them as need be, but given that the technique barely differs from recording them onto quarter-inch then slowing them down or putting them through external effects, as he would have had to thirty years ago, it all counts.

 Raspberries (US)